OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Webacy/webacy.md

 The original Webacy Safety Score, this API returns a 'risk profile' or 'exposure risk' of a given address.

 This indicates the exposure the address has to risky activity through historical transactions, behavior, and owned assets.
 This endpoint DOES NOT assess whether the supplied address is a risk to others (Threat Risk).
-It instead assesses whether the supplied address is AT RISK from others.
+Instead, it assesses whether the supplied address is AT RISK from others.

 Some common use cases for this endpoint include: